SemontiiMandal/DE1-SoC-FPGA-Micromouse/README.md

 This project was completed as part of ECE241 – Digital Systems at the University of Toronto.
 As per the course policy, source code cannot be publicly posted to prevent plagiarism in future years.

-If you would like to learn more about the design, architecture, or implementation details, please feel free to contact me directly, and I’d be happy to discuss the project!
+If you would like to learn more about the design and implementation details, please feel free to contact me directly, and I’d be happy to discuss the project!

+That being said, the following sections outline the project’s features, technical details, and overall hardware architecture.

 ---
 ## Features

 - Tile-based 2D maze at **640×480 @ 60Hz**